openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 #### Story 1
 As a customer using OKD/OCP/OSD, I want my cluster/s to be proactive in handling events that are initiated by the cloud provider hosting my cluster.
 This will assure me that OKD/OCP/OSD accounts for machines in the cluster that require terminating or stopping to be proactively maintained and addressed with intention.

-#### Story 2
-As an SRE supporting OSD, I want automated detection of cloud provider scheduled maintenance events.
-This will enable automated processes to proactively handle the event and execute the required with intent and validation, while also alerting me if required.

-As an SRE supporting OSD, I want automated validation of machine state as advertised by the machine-api against the cloud provider.
-This will enable automated processes to proactively handle the event and execute the required with intent and validation, while also alerting me if required.

-As an SRE supporting OSD, I want automated validation of machine state as advertised by the machine-api against the cloud providers load balancers (health checks).
-This will enable automated processes to proactively handle the event and execute the required with intent and validation, while also alerting me if required.

 ### Implementation Details/Notes/Constraints [optional]

+Constraints:
+* This implimentation will require the machine-api to query cloud providers for scheduled maintenances and publish them in the machines CR.
+* GCP only allows maintenances to be queried from the node itself -> `curl http://metadata.google.internal/computeMetadata/v1/instance/maintenance-event -H "Metadata-Flavor: Google"`

-The MMO will utilize a machineWatcher that retrieves a machineList{} from the machine-api and iterates through each machine while performing each check (maintenance/state/LB health).
-Once the machineWatcher has detected any of these events, a machinemaintenance CR will be posted to the openshift-machine-maintenance-operator namespace to be reconciled by the machinemaintenance controller.
-This controller will validate the state of the cluster prior to performing any maintenance.
+This operator will iterate through the machineList{} and inspect each machine CR for scheduled maintenances.
+If a maintenance is found, the controller will validate the state of the cluster prior to performing any maintenance.
 For example; is the cluster upgrading? is the cluster already performing a maintenance?

 These processes will only hold true for infra and worker roles of machines within the cluster.